PrefectHQ/prefect/docs/index.md

 ### Designed for performance
 Prefect 2.0 has been designed from the ground up to handle the dynamic, scalable workloads that today's dataflows demands.

-### Integrates with other modern tools
+### Integrates with other modern data tools
-Prefect integrates with all the major cloud providers and modern data stack tools such as Snowflake, Databricks, dbt, Airbyte, and Fivetran.
-Prefect uses concurrency by default and you can set up parallel processing across clusters with our Dask and Ray integrations.
-Prefect is often used with Docker and Kubernetes.
+Prefect has [integrations](collections/overview/) for all the major cloud providers and modern data tools such as Snowflake, Databricks, dbt, Airbyte, and Fivetran.

+### Async and parallelization options
+Prefect provides [concurrency and sequential execution options](concepts/task-runners/).
+You can set up parallel processing across clusters with Dask and Ray integrations.

+### Designed for containers
+Prefect is often used with [Docker and Kubernetes](concepts/deployments/#packaging-flows).
+Prefect can even package your flow directly into a Docker image.

 ### Security first
 Prefect helps you keep your data and code secure.
-Prefect's hybrid execution model means your data can stay in your environment while Prefect Cloud orchestrates your flows.
+Prefect's patented [hybrid execution model](https://www.prefect.io/why-prefect/hybrid-model/) means your data can stay in your environment while Prefect Cloud orchestrates your flows.
 Prefect the company is SOC2 compliant and our enterprise product makes it easy for you to restrict access to the right people in your organization.

 ### Flexible and easy to start
 You don’t need to rewrite your entire dataflow as a directed acyclic graph (DAG) to take advantage of Prefect 2.0.
 DAGs represent a rigid framework that is overly constraining for modern, dynamic dataflows.
-Instead, you can incrementally adopt Prefect 2.0 for dynamic dataflows.
+Instead, you can incrementally adopt Prefect 2.0 for to coordinate dynamic dataflows.

 ## How to get started